-The CGU - Precision engineering division, continues to incur operating losses, this has resulted in the Group reassessing the recoverable amounts of the property, plant and equipment and right-of-use assets (Note 19).
-The fair value is estimated based on the fair value of the freehold land and building as well as the plant and equipment.
+Management allocated the Group's property, plant and equipment to the respective CGUs based on their operational segments.
+The Precision engineering CGU continues to incur operating losses contributing to the impairment indicator.
+This has resulted in the Group reassessing whether the recoverable amounts of the property, plant and equipment and right-of-use assets (Note 17) relating to Precision engineering CGU are higher than their carrying amounts.
+To determine the recoverable amounts of the assets, management assessed that its value in use will likely not be higher than the fair value less costs of disposal of its freehold land and building as well as its plant and machinery.
+Therefore, the recoverable amounts have been estimated based on the fair values less costs of disposal of the freehold land and building as well as the plant and machinery.

-The fair value of freehold land and building was determined by an independent external valuer with experience in the location and category of the property being valued.
-The freehold land and building have been valued using the comparison method within which significant inputs are comparable properties which have been sold or are being offered for sale and with adjustments made for factors which affect value such as location and accessibility, market conditions, size, shape and terrain of land.
+The fair value less costs of disposal of freehold land and building was determined by an independent external valuer with experience in the location and category of the property being valued.
+The freehold land and building have been valued using the comparison method within which significant inputs are comparable properties which have been sold and with adjustments made for factors which affect values such as location and accessibility, market conditions, size, shape and terrain of land.